a group of people performing yoga

 Total hip replacement surgery

-Depending on your condition, you may only need an outpatient procedure, with many cases only requiring, at most, a single overnight stay.
-We also offer several different minimally invasive ways to complete a hip replacement.
+Also, you may only need an outpatient procedure, with at most, a single overnight stay.
 The severity of your condition will ultimately dictate which approach we take, because, as always, your unique circumstances are at the center of your treatment plan.

 Anterior hip replacement approach